cfosprof/reading-notes/201/class-02.md

 ### 2. Why should we avoid using inline styles?

+They're nonreusable, difficult to maintain, and make it harder to understand the code.

 ### 3. Review the block of code below and answer the following questions:

 ```